 - My Family imported Susan's clueless American boss - who stayed the night and then died in the Harper couple's bed.

 - In 'Power Erupts', WESAYSO exec, Earl's boss Mr. Richfield invites the Sinclaire family to dinner at a fancy restaurant in order to convince Robbie to sell his volcano-powered generator designs...after WESAYSO has discredited the idea with some mass-media mudslinging.

-- When Earl was made Employee Of The Month, Mr. Richfield said he'd invite Earl and his family to dinner at his place but, since he was doing some alterations in the bathroom (or so he said), he invited himself to diner at Earl's place.
+- When Earl was made employee of the month, Mr. Richfield said he'd invite Earl and his family to dinner at his place but, since he was doing some alterations in the bathroom (or so he said), he invited himself to diner at Earl's place.
 With an overinflated ego, Earl had his family ready for this and even invited his mother-in-law to rub it in her face.
 Richfield didn't show up.

-- The Simpsons: Mr. Burns does this in "One Fish, Two Fish, Blowfish, Blue Fish" as part of his political campaign.
+- Mr. Burns does this in "Two Cars in Every Garage and Three Eyes on Every Fish" as part of his political campaign.

 - Also parodied in "The Simpsons Spinoff Showcase", where the family consists of beavers and the boss is a skunk (played by Tim Conway).